 Shelling is another popular pastime, but one that comes with a lot of responsibility.
 While it is legal to take fossilized shark teeth and uninhabited shells, doing so requires careful observation and consideration.
-If the animal inside the shell is still there and alive, return it to the water.
+If the animal inside the shell is still alive, return it to the water.
 They will appreciate it.

-The shoreline located near historic Fort Clinch also provides ample opportunities for fishing, shark tooth hunting and wildlife viewing.
+The shoreline near historic Fort Clinch also provides ample opportunities for fishing, shark tooth hunting and wildlife viewing.
 Bring your binoculars and you might be able to catch a view of the wild horses foraging along the shoreline of Cumberland Island National Seashore which lies directly to the north.

-The park is an important resting place and home to several migrating and transient species including the federally threatened red knot (Calidris canutus) and the Caspian, gull-billed, and sandwich terns.
-It is vital that these beaches are maintained as a quiet and peaceful place for these animals to relax between long journeys, and you may just find yourself doing the same!
+The park is an important resting place and home to several migrating and transient species including the federally threatened red knot (Calidris canutus) and the Caspian, gull-billed and sandwich terns.
+It is vital that these beaches are maintained as a quiet and peaceful haven for these animals between long journeys.

 The beaches of Fort Clinch provide a safe haven for visitors and weary travelers, human and animal alike.
 If you need to take a break from civilization and the fast pace of life, this is just the place for you.